Plosser wants streamlined Fed policy plan based on data

 The speech by Plosser, a hawkish official who dissented against the last two Fed policy decisions, cut to the internal debate at the central bank over how to refine the language it uses to telegraph when interest rates will finally rise.

-As it stands, the Fed says it will wait a "considerable time" after this month to tighten, saying in the statement there is yet a "significant" amount of wasted labor resources.
+As it stands, the Fed says it will wait a "considerable time" after this month to tighten, saying in the statement there is yet a "significant" amount of wasted labour resources.

 "Monetary policy should be data dependent, not date dependent," Plosser said, again pushing the idea of a less discretionary and more systematic approach to policymaking.